Here’s the deal. I am proposing a business idea that will include all the knowledge and know-how

 • Step by step procedures with pictures.

-• A list of products in 12 different categorized that you can manufacture.
+• A list of products in 12 different categories that you can manufacture.

 • Different markets where these engraved stone products can be sold and how to contact these customers.